Updated on June 24th, 2020 by Bob Ciura

 Coca-Cola is also a member of the Dividend Kings, an even more exclusive group of stocks that have raised their dividends for 50+ years in a row.

 The company maintains a positive outlook of future growth and possesses durable competitive advantages.
-Combined with its solid dividend yield and long track record of rising dividends over time, Coca-Cola is understandably held in high regard among income investors.
+Combined with its solid dividend yield – which makes it one of the higher yielding Dow 30 stocks – and long track record of rising dividends over time, Coca-Cola is understandably held in high regard among income investors.

 When investors think of Coca-Cola, they often think of the company’s ubiquitous sodas.
 But Coca-Cola is so much more than a soda business.